Yelodash/Snmp.sh/README.md

 **All in one SNMP Enumeration Tool**

-that I use for CTFs. it will autodetect the snmp version, do a scan of the mibs and make a folder with all the txt with leaked information about the target. it  Enumerates MIBs using various tools on from the Kali repo.
+A tool that I made for CTFs when SNMP is up. it will autodetect the snmp version, do a scan of the mibs and make a folder with all the txt with leaked information about the target. it  Enumerates MIBs using various tools on from the Kali repo.

 Requirements:
 - `snmpwalk`